What's a hybrid cookbook and what does translating one involve?

 These books lie somewhere in-between technical texts and literature, and are a mixed-type of informative and expressive text.
 Unlike more conventional […] [cookbooks], the more personal parts of the text require different handling –the expectation being to preserve the original style and structure as a trademark of the author.
 (Paradowski, 2017, p.
 6)

-You probably had a good idea if you have been reading me, but Paradowski's definition nicely summarizes it.
 A hybrid or mixed-genre cookbook is not just a collection of recipes.
-The informative and expressive parts that he mentions can be anything from chapters with information on the health properties of the main ingredients used, to recipe introductions discussing the recipe origin, historical anecdotes and travel writing or storytelling.
+The informative and expressive parts that Paradowski mentions can be anything from chapters with information on the health properties of the main ingredients used to recipe introductions discussing the recipe origin to historical anecdotes to travel writing to storytelling.

 What translating a modern hybrid cookbook meant for me